How to Keep Your Skin Looking Its Best While Traveling

 • Sunscreen (SPF 30+): A broad-spectrum formula in a TSA-friendly size

-• Lip balm with SPF: Protects against chapping and sunburn
+• Lip balm with SPF: Supports against chapping and sunburn

 • Hand cream: For dry hands after frequent washing